Frequently Asked Questions for Senior Project Sponsors

 Senior project is the culminating activity for the students' software engineering program.
 All project work is assumed to be non-proprietary so that students can freely talk about their work to prospective employers or graduate programs.
 If a project requires the sponsor to divulge proprietary information this must be specifically identified as confidential.
 We require that no more than 25% of the project scope be considered confidential.
 The project agreements describe the process for disclosing proprietary information.

-Students will sign one of two standard course project agreements.
-The Student Course Project Intellectual Property and Non-Disclosure Agreement is intended primarily for commercial project sponsors, and the Student Course Project Limited Use and Non-Disclosure Agreement is intended for non-commercial sponsors.
+Students will sign one of our standard course project agreements.
+The Student Course Project Intellectual Property and Non-Disclosure Agreement is intended primarily for commercial project sponsors who want to maintain full rights to the project artifacts.
+The Student Course Project Limited Use and Non-Disclosure Agreement allows the project sponsor to use and modify the artifacts for their own use but the team members retain all intellectual property and commercialization rights.
+The last agreement is the Student Course Project Open Source Agreement for projects that the sponsor want put into an open source community.
 The faculty coach for a project will sign a standard Faculty Course Project Non-Disclosure Agreement.

 If these unmodified standard agreements are not acceptable to you, or your legal counsel, we will not be able to assign a team to your project.